isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 - `String` fname: First name of the user *(Joshua)*
 - `String` lname: Last name of the user *(Peoples)*
 - `String` password: The password the user chose to sign up. *(1kn0wwh4ty0ud1dl4stn1ght)*
-- `String` permissions: Depending on the type of user it is, they will have different permissions. *(Owner or Chef)*
+- `String` permissions: Depending on the type of user it is, they will have different permissions. *(owner or chef)*
 - `String` profileimg: A route to the image of the user. *(/images/username.jpg)*

 > Toppings - The toppings that Pizza Planet :alien::pizza: has to offer for the pizzas it sells.
 These can only be created by users with permission: Owner.
 Duplicate toppings cannot exist.